Powerlearnproject/se-assignment-day-2-git-and-github-Q-TNess/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18483818&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that helps manage changes to documents, programs, and other information stored as computer files.
+GitHub, one of the most popular version control tools, uses Git to track changes in code and manage different versions of a project.

+Key Concepts of Version Control:

+Commit: A commit is a snapshot of the project's current state.
+Each commit records changes made to the code since the last commit.

+Branch: Branching allows developers to create separate workspaces for different features, fixes, or experiments without affecting the main project.

+Merge: Merging integrates changes from one branch into another, combining different development efforts.

+Repository (Repo): A repository is a storage space where the project's files and their version history are kept.

+Reasons why GitHub is a popular tool:

+-GitHub simplifies collaboration by allowing multiple developers to work on the same project simultaneously.

+-Every change is recorded, making it easy to revert to previous versions if needed.

+-All changes are documented, providing a clear history of the project.

+-GitHub integrates with various tools and services, and its vast user community provides resources and support.

+Version control helps maintain project integrity by keeping track of every modification.
+This ensures that changes are deliberate and documented, allowing for accountability and the ability to undo mistakes.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?